Persistent homology for functionals: Persistent homology and functional topology

-Clearly, being weakly $\LC$ implies being weakly $\piLC$ and, if the homology $\H$ takes finite dimensional values on one point spaces, also weakly $\HLC$.
-We will now show that not even weakly $\LC$ is sufficient to ensure the q-tameness of compact sublevel set filtrations that are induced by non-continuous functions.
-In particular, our construction will be used to invalidate Morse's claim quoted above.
+Clearly, being weakly $\LC$ implies being weakly $\piLC$ and, if the homology $\H$ takes finite dimensional values on one-point spaces, also weakly $\HLC$.
+Observe that our discussion in \cref{e:counterexample} actually establishes that the filtration given there is weakly $\LC$, so not even the weak $\LC$ condition is sufficient to ensure the q-tameness of compact sublevel set filtrations that are induced by non-continuous functions in general.
+In particular, our construction invalidates Morse's claim quoted above: